|

 Silence is the best and most potent initiation.

-That was practiced by Dakshinamurti.
+That was practised by Dakshinamurti.
 Initiation by

 touch, look, etc. are all of a lower order.
 Silent